Greg Stiemsma: New Orleans Pelicans (2013–2014)

 On July 10, 2013, Stiemsma signed with the New Orleans Pelicans.
 On April 14, 2014, he was waived by the Pelicans.

 Toronto Raptors (2014–2015)

 On September 4, 2014, Stiemsma signed with the Toronto Raptors.

 On September 24, 2015, Stiemsma signed with the Orlando Magic.
 However, due to an Achilles' tendon strain, Stiemsma was prevented from playing early in the preseason, appearing in a total of two exhibition games for the Magic, collecting 1.5 rebounds in 8.3 minutes per game.
 He was subsequently waived by the Magic on October 22 prior to the start of the regular season.

 On September 12, 2016, Stiemsma signed with the Portland Trail Blazers, but was waived on October 21 after appearing in four preseason games.

 Coaching career

 Minnesota Timberwolves (2019–2021)

 On September 12, 2019, the Minnesota Timberwolves announced that they had named Stiemsma as player development associate.

-San Antonio Spurs (2021-Present)
+San Antonio Spurs (2021-2024)

-Stiemsma has been a Video Assistant with the San Antonio Spurs since August of 2021.
+Stiemsma worked as a video assistant in the film room with the San Antonio Spurs in 2021.
+He was part of their 2022 Summer League coaching staff and later received a promotion in Player Development.

+Wisconsin Badgers (2024-Present)

+Stiemsma was hired as the Director of Player Development for the Wisconsin Badger's men's basketball team in July 2024.